How users sign up for RMS for individuals

 For more information, see How administrators can control the accounts created for RMS for individuals.

 Manage Rights Management: IT administrators can convert the RMS for individuals subscription for the organization to a paid subscription that includes Azure Rights Management.
 When they do this, the existing Azure directory and accounts are preserved for a seamless transition for existing users who were using RMS for individuals.
-Any files that users protected previously will still be protected with the same policies and the people that they granted permissions to use the files will still be able to use the files in the same way.
+Any files that users protected previously are still protected with the same policies, and the people that they granted permissions to use the files are still able to use the files in the same way.

 The Exchange Online and SharePoint Online sections from Office 365: Configuration for clients and online services

-Perform e-discovery on company-owned data so that you can, if required, decrypt files that were protected by using Rights Management.
-For more information, see Configuring super users for Azure Rights Management and discovery services or data eecovery.
+Perform e-discovery on company-owned data so that authorized users and services can, if required, decrypt files that were protected.
+For more information, see Configuring super users for Azure Rights Management and discovery services or data recovery.

-Log all activity for Rights Management as used in your organization.
-This is very powerful because not only can you monitor which files are being protected and who is successfully accessing those protected files, but you can also identify potentially suspicious behavior from unauthorized people who are trying to access protected files.
+Log activity to the Rights Management service.
+Logging is very powerful because not only can you monitor which files are being protected and who is successfully accessing those protected files, but you can also identify potentially suspicious behavior from unauthorized people who are trying to access protected files.
 For more information, see Logging and analyzing usage of the Azure Rights Management service.

 Provide users with the ability to track and revoke their protected documents, if these features are supported by your subscription.
 For more information, see Track and revoke your documents from the Azure Information Protection user guide.

-Implement a bring your own key solution (BYOK) so that your tenant key for Azure Rights Management is generated on-premises according to your IT policies, and securely transferred to Microsoft by using a hardware security module (HSM).
+Implement a bring your own key solution (BYOK) so that your tenant key for Azure Information Protection is created and managed by you.
 For more information, see Planning and implementing your Azure Information Protection tenant key.

 Before commenting, we ask that you review our House rules.